A guide to preparing for tax season as a small business

 Seek a professional accountant

-There are times when your finances require the keen eye of a trained professional.
-Once you have all your records and have made decisions on credits and deductions, it might be a good idea to run the numbers by an accountant.
-They can help verify the accuracy of your returns and might even find other deductions and credits you could’ve missed.
+At times, managing your finances may benefit from the expertise of a qualified professional.
+Once you’ve organized all your financial records and made decisions regarding credits and deductions, it could be advantageous to seek the counsel of an accountant.
+They can assist in validating the accuracy of your financial returns and may even uncover additional deductions and credits you might have overlooked.

-The top accounting firms in the United States like Deloitte, Ernst & Young, KPMG, PwC etc. help thousands of businesses each year.
-However, you’re a smaller company – you likely don’t have thousands of employees and tax forms to account for during tax time.
-So, we have a list of professional accounting service providers for your small business:
+While the prominent accounting firms in the United States, such as Deloitte, Ernst & Young, KPMG, and PwC, serve thousands of businesses annually, your company is likely smaller in scale.
+You may not have the vast number of employees and complex tax forms to navigate during tax season.
+Consequently, we’ve compiled a list of professional accounting service providers tailored to the needs of your small business:

 - Accounting Center Inc.